Jarome Luai: Background

 He played his junior rugby league for the St Marys Saints before being signed by the Penrith Panthers.
+He attended Patrician Brothers College Blacktown and was part of their renowned Rugby League program and culture.

 Playing career

 Early career

-Luai played games for the Penrith Panthers in the NYC between 2015 and 2017, scoring 13 tries and kicking 43 goals.
+Luai played games for the Penrith Panthers in the National Youth Competition between 2015 and 2017, scoring 13 tries and kicking 43 goals.

 Luai spent part of the 2017 season playing for Penrith in the New South Wales Cup.
 Luai captained the Junior Kiwis in May 2017, scoring a try in their 46–22 loss to the Junior Kangaroos.